danainjax/punks-front-end/README.md

 * `rails s`

-Clone this front end repo and run index.html with live server or by open index.html in the console
+Clone this front end repo and open index.html with live server

+or by `open index.html` in the console

 Author: